hnakamur/FormatLink-Firefox/README.md

     * The value of the variable `url` is the link URL if selection contains a link AND you initiate a copy with a context menu.
       Otherwise, the value of variable `url` is the HTML page URL.
-         * Note it is always the HTML page URL if you use the toolbar button to copy.
+         * Note it is always the HTML page URL if you use the toolbar button or the keyboard shortcut to copy.
            This behavior will be changed if I find a way to get a link URL in selection when no context menu is selected.
     * No spaces are allowed between variable name and braces.